kuldeepkumar03/Therapy_Connect/README.md

 The core logic resides within the FastAPI server.
 Here is a detailed breakdown of how data flows through the AI services during a user session.

 # ✨ Key Features
-- End-to-End AI Pipeline: A complete system processing raw audio through transcription, emotion analysis, and context-aware response generation.
+- **End-to-End AI Pipeline**: A complete system processing raw audio through transcription, emotion analysis, and context-aware response generation.

 - Intelligent RAG System: Utilizes Retrieval-Augmented Generation with a ChromaDB vector database to ground the LLM's responses in a specialized knowledge base, ensuring accuracy and relevance.